Amazon affiliate income is one way to make extra cash from your blog. But is it worth it? In this post, I’ll look at the pros and cons, how much

 - Pages (shows which affiliate products do well on a specific page)

-Getting commissions through Amazon’s U.S. associates program is great, but what about your international visitors?
+Getting commissions through Amazon’s U.S. associates program is excellent, but what about your international visitors?

-Sign up for as many affiliate programs as makes sense for your website.
+Sign up for as many that make sense for your website.

 Tip: A quick way to decide which programs to sign up for is to head to Google Analytics and see where your website gets the most traffic.